Royal British Legion Employment Grants

 Advice for clients wanting help with their application for an employment grant from The Royal British Legion.

-As part of our service to veterans, we are the lead employment partner for The Royal British Legion (RBL) and can help with your application to them for an employment grant.
+As part of our service to veterans, we are the lead employment partner for The Royal British Legion (RBL).
+RFEA supports anyone who has served in the UK Armed Forces, regardless of rank, duration of service or reason for leaving, and can help with your application for an RBL employment grant.
 RFEA does not provide financial support ourselves.

 RBL employment grants are available to ex-serving personnel and their families, specifically those who are unemployed or under-employed.
 Grants are means-tested and are designed to help if you are unemployed or have a low household income, and can be used to fund vocational courses and pay for work-related tools.